Merchant Cash Advance vs. Business Loan: Key Differences Explained

 $

-Choosing the right funding can make or break your business' momentum.
-If you're weighing a merchant cash advance (MCA) vs. loan, you're not alone.
-Many small business owners compare these financing options when they need fast access to capital, but the differences between a merchant cash advance vs. loan can be dramatic.
+Choosing the right funding can make or break your business's momentum.
+If you're weighing a merchant cash advance (MCA) vs. a business loan, you're not alone.
+Many small business owners compare these financing options when they need fast access to capital, but the differences in cost, repayment, and cash flow impact can be dramatic.

 What Is a Merchant Cash Advance?

 Repayment happens through a daily or weekly holdback — a fixed percentage (usually 10%–20%) of your credit or debit card sales.
-This "holdback" continues until you fully repay the agreed amount.
+This "holdback" continues until you fully repay the agreed amount, so higher sales volume can mean larger withdrawals and more repayment pressure week to week.

 MCAs are often used for short-term needs and are easy to qualify for, but they come with higher overall costs and shorter repayment periods than traditional financing.
-Working with a reputable merchant cash advance company is essential to avoid unfavorable terms.
+Because providers often don't quote costs as an APR, read the contract closely so the full repayment amount is clear.

 What Is a Merchant Cash Advance?